A look at the Adidas Logo and the history behind this massive sports brand. Adidas is worn and recognized by people from

 For example, Adidas pays mass amounts of money to have their shoes worn by pro athletes in the NBA and beyond.
 The goal is that people will see these athletes wearing these shoes and be inspired to buy them for themselves.
 However, when a basketball player in the NBA wears Adidas shoes on the court, there is no advertisement that they are wearing them other than a prominent logo on the shoe.
 Therefore, Adidas counts on people being able to recognize the logo in an instant for these promotions to work.

 While there’s no doubt that people buy Adidas apparel for its quality, it is still the Adidas logo that is the primary selling point for the company.
 All of their apparel features the iconic Adidas logo in some form or the other, making the logo the chief element of their clothing design.

 Best of all, Adidas has managed to tie a message to its logo.
-When people see Adidas apparel or they see someone else wearing it, they immediately associate the apparel with quality and athleticism.
+When people see Adidas apparel or see someone else wearing it, they immediately associate the apparel with quality and athleticism.
 It is this association that keeps many customers coming back to Adidas time and time again.

 While great, quality logos are important for any company, they are vital for companies such as Adidas and Nike, which anchor their entire marketing strategy to their logo.
 Given the international success of the company, Adidas is a great example of how much success a logo can bring a company when it’s done right.